niterize/niterize.labs/README.md

-# niterize.labs
+# lab@niterize

-Lab is a collection of tools to setup and spin up an virtual environment with all the necessary services to run Niterize.
+Runs all the necessary microservices on docker compose.